willkessler/jupytergraffiti/README.md

 ## Current Limitations of Jupyter Graffiti

 * Jupyter Graffiti can record most activities in Notebooks, but it currently does not record adding and deleting cells.
-This is planned for a future release.
 * If you rearrange cells after making a recording, scrolling will try to align the cursor and the page as best it can with the cells you were mousing over and scrolling to, even if they are in a different order than when you made the original recording.
 However, due to complexities in cell sizes, this may not always be perfect.
-* This is version 1 of this software, so there may well be bugs.
+* Given this is the first version of this software, there may well be bugs.
 Feel free to report issues on Github and/or propose PR's.

 ### Future Plans

 * In the next version of *Jupyter Graffiti* you will be able to transcribe your spoken audio into subtitles that scroll along with the movie.
 Stay tuned.
+* We will add support for adding and deleting cells during a recording.
 * We are also working on collaborative *Graffitis*, where the author's *Graffitis* are displayed differently from any the viewers may add.
 This will permit students to add and share *Graffitis* with